v-iashin/video_features/docs/models/pwc.md

     For details please check this [issue #13](https://github.com/v-iashin/video_features/issues/13) If you were able to fix it, please share your workaround.
     If you need an optical flow extractor, you are recommended to use [RAFT](raft.md).

+!!! warning "The PWC-Net does NOT support using CPU currently"

+    The PWC-Net uses `cupy` module, which makes it difficult to turn to a version that does not use the GPU.
+However, if you have solution, you may submit a PR.

 ---